 He began his career as a graduate trainee with London Transport and has experience in wider transportation issues having worked for six years as a transport planning consultant with Atkins.
-International bus operations and planning experience has also been gained in the USA, Middle East, Asia and several eastern European countries.
+International bus operations and planning experience have also been gained in the USA, Middle East, Asia and several eastern European countries.

 Director of Policy Development

-Confederation of Passenger Transport (CPT)
+Confederation of Passenger Transport UK

-He is the President of the International Road Transport Union’s Social Affairs Commission and a Vice President of its Passenger Transport Council.
-He is also a member of the employers’ delegations for European social dialogue in the road transport and urban transport sectors and one of the UK representatives on the EU Committee of the International Public Transport Union (UITP)
+He is President of the International Road Transport Union’s Social Affairs Commission and a Vice President of its Passenger Transport Council.
+He is also a member of the employers’ delegations for European social dialogue in the road transport and urban transport sectors and one of the UK representatives on the EU Committee of the International Public Transport Union (UITP).

 Snap Travel Technology